GSA/fpki-guides/pages/fpki_intro.md

 To give a simple example, we'll explain the PIV certificates.
 Although we have many other types of identity certificates, it's easiest to explain with **PIV** since you might have one:

 * Identity certificates are issued and digitally signed by a _Certification Authority_.
-* The _Certification Authority_ that issued and digitally signed your PIV certificates is called an _Intermediate Certificate Authority_ because it was issued a certificate by another _Certificate Authority_.
+* The _Certification Authority_ that issued and digitally signed your PIV certificates is called an _Intermediate Certification Authority_ because it was issued a certificate by another _Certification Authority_.
 * This process of issuing and signing continues until there is one  _Certification Authority_ that is called the _Root Certification Authority_.

 ![Example of an identity certificate with intermediate and root]({{site.baseurl}}/img/pivcertificatechain_small.png){:style="float:center"}